korganrivera/silvercheetah/README.md

 * Files found in there will be processed and tss.log will be created.

 ### What if I want to use a different folder?
-* Put the folder path on the first line of the config file, no trailing slash.
+* Put the folder path that you want to use on the first line of the config file, no trailing slash.
 For example, `~/Dropbox/wahoo_files`
-* If .files_old and tss.log exist, delete them.
 * Run `./silvercheetah`
 * Files found in there will be processed and a new tss.log will be created.
-* If you change the default folder, you can delete the wahoo_csv_files folder if you want.

 ### What can I do with tss.log?
 tss.log contains virtual power calculations using speed data taken from your wahoo csv files.
 It contains values for FTP, TSS, CTL, ATL, TSB.
 This file can be plotted using gnuplot or whatever so you can view your training progress in a graph.
 You'll then be able to use this data to decide what your fitness level is, how much fatigue you can handle before burnout, and your daily TSS goals to improve your fitness as efficiently as possible.